xrsheffield/website-1/content/events/2024-11-04_monday-meeting-with-vegan-meal.md

 Presentation by Reclaim the Moors

 There will be a shared vegan meal at 6pm.
-If you’re wanting to join us, please let Dale know so that we make enough for all: [dale@inewgames.com](mailto:dale@inewgames.com)
+If you’re wanting to join us, please let us know so that we make enough for all: [xrsheffield@gmail.com](mailto:xrsheffield@gmail.com)

 You can also join the meeting [online via Zoom](https://us02web.zoom.us/j/83837809892?pwd=TWRobzBuSS9HSWU3OFBBQzJTeUd4QT09) from 6:45pm